Final Fight: Other games

 Outside of Street Fighter, Final Fight elements have appeared in several other Capcom games.
 The video game Captain Commando is set in a future version of Metro City.
 The character Mike Haggar is featured as a wrestler in Saturday Night Slam Masters and its two sequels, Muscle Bomber Duo and Slam Masters II: Ring of Destruction with his daughter Jessica appearing alongside him.
-Hugo reappears, still accompanied by Poison, in SNK vs. Capcom: SVC Chaos (2003), which also features cameo appearances by Damnd and Sodom in Chun-Li's ending.
-Guy is a playable character in Capcom Fighting Jam while Cody, Haggar, Jessica, Hugo, and Sodom appear in the game as cameo characters.
-Both Guy and Mike Haggar are playable characters in the Namco-published crossover game, Namco x Capcom, which was released for the PlayStation 2 in Japan only.
+Hugo reappears, still accompanied by Poison, in SNK vs. Capcom: SVC Chaos (2003), which features cameo appearances by Damnd and Sodom in Chun-Li's ending.

+Guy is a playable character in Capcom Fighting Jam.
+Cody, Haggar, Jessica, Hugo, and Sodom appear in the game as cameo characters.
+Guy and Mike Haggar are playable characters in the Namco-published crossover game, Namco x Capcom, which was released for the PlayStation 2 in Japan only.
 In it, Guy is paired with Sho, a.k.a.
 Ginzu the Ninja from Captain Commando.
 Mike Haggar is a playable character in Marvel vs. Capcom 3: Fate of Two Worlds, making him the first character from the Final Fight series to be featured in the Marvel vs. Capcom series.
-In the game, there is also a stage that takes place in Metro City with the Mad Gear gang fighting the police in the background.
+In the game, a stage takes place in Metro City, with the Mad Gear gang fighting the police in the background.

 Haggar returns in the game's sequel, Marvel vs. Capcom: Infinite, where he is now the mayor of New Metro City, a fusion of Metro City and Marvel's New York City.
 Hugo, Poison, Cody, Guy, and Rolento are playable characters in Street Fighter X Tekken.
-Mike Haggar and several Mad Gear bosses can be also seen in cameo appearances in this game at the background named "Mad Gear Hideout".
+Mike Haggar and several Mad Gear bosses make cameo appearances in this game at the background named "Mad Gear Hideout".
 Maki Genryusai is the only original character from Final Fight 2 to return as a playable character, appearing in the fighting game Capcom vs. SNK 2 (2001), using many of the same techniques from Final Fight 2 as part of her moveset.
-Maki has also been featured as a trading card in the SNK vs. Capcom: Card Fighters series.
-The Capcom vs. SNK 2 version of her character was also featured in the portable versions of Street Fighter Alpha 3 released for the Game Boy Advance and PlayStation Portable.
+Maki features as a trading card in the SNK vs. Capcom: Card Fighters series.
+The Capcom vs. SNK 2 version of her character featured in the portable versions of Street Fighter Alpha 3 released for the Game Boy Advance and PlayStation Portable.